A Refreshed Approach for a Historic Identity

 1. Set your goals.

 Who are you targeting?
-Do you want to reach students, faculty, staff, the community or some combination?
-Are you interested in a media presence there?
+Do you want to reach students, faculty and/or staff members, the community or some combination?
+Are you interested in a media presence being there?
 Is your event more appropriate for a campus audience or a public one?
 Think about who would be interested in the subject matter.

 What is your event’s purpose?
 Do you want to raise awareness about a project or topic, encourage attendance, get people to take action (such as applying or raising funds) or garner media coverage?
 Identifying a goal will help you decide where and how to promote your event.